Laccaic acid: Etymology

-The word varnish goes back to the old Indian Sanskrit word laksha, meaning a hundred thousand lice, and came into German via the Italian "lacca" in the 16th century.
+The word lacquer goes back to the old Indian Sanskrit word laksha, meaning a hundred thousand lice, and came into German via the Italian "lacca" in the 16th century.
 The word also exists in Hindi (Lakh) and Sinhala (Lakda).
 The term Lac Dye comes from English "dye" means paint dye.
 This pigment is mostly found in South and South-East Asia.

 Usage

 Laccaic acids are mainly used to dye natural fabrics (mostly silk, wool, or cotton) and food, including both drinks and solid products.
 It is one of the most common natural dyes, but it is less used in cosmetics than carmine, the main natural dye used in this industry.
 The bright red colorant gives a lightfast tint to silk and wool.
 It is a similar color to dyes obtained from cochineals and kermes.
 The color of the dye can be modified by the choice of mordant from violet to red to brown.
 The use of lac dye can be traced back to 250 AD when it was mentioned by Claudius Aelianus, a Roman writer on a volume about natural history.
 This pigment made from lac dye, Indian Lake, was listed by Winsor & Newton in their 1896 catalogue.